dacalin/ws_gateway/README.md

 ## Introduction
 WS Gateway is a simple, fast and reliable solution that allow you to **scale websockets** **server horizontally** easily, and painlessly.
 The plan is to offer different providers for the WS server and pubsub service, but right now the only option is GWS (https://github.com/lxzan/gws) as the WS Server and Redis as pubsub provider.
-The next adapters to be implemented are:
-- AWS API Gateway
-- RabbitMQ
-- Kafka

 ## Public Interfaces